-It’s totally normal to still see poop accidents months down the line, long after he’s been peeing in the potty regularly.
+It’s normal to still see poop accidents months down the line, long after he’s been peeing in the potty.

-How to help your child poop in the potty
+How to get your toddler to poop in the potty

 So, what does work, then?
-Take a look at these tips that helped my kids poop in the potty:
+Take a look at how to get your toddler to poop in the potty:

-1. Have set times to sit on the potty
+1. Have set times for your toddler to sit on the potty

 Asking my son, “Do you want to go poop?” always elicited the same response: “No.”